Spellsinger: Secondary characters

-Pog is Clothahump's first famulus.
+Clothahump's first famulus.
 He has no respect for Clothahump's powers and often directs derisory remarks at him.
 He indentured himself into service with Clothahump as he wished to attract the attentions of a female peregrine falcon and wanted to make himself more attractive.
 Clothahump has the means to transform him into a more pleasing form, but ultimately it is his friendship with Jon-Tom that sees his dreams realized... though not in a way anyone expected.
 Appears in Books One and Two.